hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/initializing-nmr-data-structures.md

   { ... }  // A GUID that uniquely identifies the WSK application
 };

-// Prototypes for the WSK application&#39;s NMR API callback functions NTSTATUS
+// Prototypes for the WSK application's NMR API callback functions NTSTATUS
   ClientAttachProvider(
     IN HANDLE NmrBindingHandle,